arntanguy/blog/_posts/2021-07-05-climbing-guide-japan.markdown

 - **Prefecture**: Iwate
 - **Access**: There is no official parking lot, but you can park around [here](https://goo.gl/maps/D8ZvMB1kCeQLEXnn8) on the side of the road.
 Follow the path leading to the [Yokonuma Observatory](https://goo.gl/maps/5LfVgQmEgGCTwBkv5).
 There is a crag directly under the observatory.
 The other main area is about a hundred meters further to the left ([40°15'45.3"N 141°49'11.5"E](https://goo.gl/maps/UCiFTAhAbx8q3Kpd8)).
+- **Accomodation**:
+  - Campground [北侍浜野営場](https://goo.gl/maps/Xhd8HCYftZX9T4gg7) (Kitasamuraihama Camp Field).
+There is a free parking lot in front of it that you can use for car camping (with access to water and restrooms).
 - **Access fee**: Free
 - **Style**: Seaside climbing.
 Single pitch sport and trad climbing
 - **Difficulty**: All levels